ravibpatel/ILRepack.Lib.MSBuild.Task/README.md

            Union
         </td>
         <td>
-           Merges types with identical names into one
+           Merges types with identical names into one.
         </td>
     </tr>
 	<tr>